ENGLISH LANGUAGE AND LINGUISTICS (MA degree)

 1st round – written test (max.
 50 points, 90 minutes)

-- to assess the applicant’s knowledge of the English grammatical system (which is
+2. Assessment of the applicant’s language skills and knowledge of the English grammar system

-No exemptions are granted from the entrance examination.
+No exemptions from the entrance examination are granted

-The language of tuition (and communication within the department and the faculty) is English.
-However, some knowledge of Czech is highly recommended since the approach to the English language and linguistics is often contrastive, comparing English and Czech.
-The students may also be required to read some secondary literature in Czech.
+The language of tuition (and of communication within the Department and the Faculty) is English.
+An elementary knowledge of Czech is highly recommended, however, since the local approach to English language and linguistics is often contrastive, based on comparison of English and Czech.
+Students may also be required to read some secondary literature in Czech.

-The graduate of this programme will have acquired a sound mastery of both practical and specialized English in philology and other disciplines within the humanities, and will possess a comprehensive knowledge of the theory, methodology and practical applications of English linguistics.
+The graduate of this programme will have acquired a sound mastery of both practical and specialized English as utilized in philology and in other disciplines within the humanities, and will possess a comprehensive knowledge of the theory, methodology and practical applications of English linguistics.
 He or she will have a wide range of employment opportunities in all areas where an excellent knowledge of English and an open and informed attitude and all-round versatility are required.
-The most promising graduates continue with their studies in postgraduate programmes in the Czech Republic or abroad.
+The most promising of our graduates continue their studies in postgraduate programmes in the Czech Republic and abroad.